Summary

 mode of computer interaction for people with impaired

-for 3D control in Autodesk Fusion as well as general
+gestures for 3D control in Autodesk Fusion as well as

 Research